 Residents are not authorized to disconnect or disable the modules/sleeping rooms/spaces smoke detectors.
 Residents should be familiar with exit routes in their building in case of fire or any type of emergency situation.
+Tampering with, disabling, or damaging fire detection, smoke detection, or fire suppression systems, or components thereof, is a threat to life, health, and safety.

-All fire extinguishers will be Underwriter's Laboratories (UL) listed or Factory Mutual approved.
+All fire extinguishers will be UL listed or Factory Mutual approved.
 The facilities engineer or user will furnish the initial purchase and installation of fire extinguishers in newly constructed facilities and their replacement in existing facilities, per National Fire Protection Association (NFPA) 101, Life Safety Code.
 The fire department will inspect and determine the type, size, and location of extinguishers per NFPA 10, Portable Fire Extinguishers.

-Fire extinguishers will be maintained in all UH facilities and properly inspected by the responsible unit, DPW, and fire inspectors.
+Fire extinguishers will be maintained in all UH buildings and properly inspected by the responsible unit, DPW, and fire inspectors.
 Fire exits and doors will remain clear at all times.
-General housekeeping reduces the risks of fire and provides safe exit of UH facilities in cases of emergency.
+General housekeeping reduces the risks of fire and provides safe exit of UH buildings in cases of emergency.